About the course

 How school placements work

-After two or three September weeks of university-based initial training, you will start your school-based training at your chosen main training school at the start of October.
+After three September weeks of university-based initial training, you will start your school-based training at your chosen main training school at the start of October.

 Training programme breakdown:

 - Phase 1: 10 weeks - chosen main training school (Oct-Dec)

 - Phase 2: 6 weeks - second school (Jan-March)